jan-xu/stock-market-prediction-project/docs/README.md

 `daily_return [%] = 100% * (today_stock_price - yesterday_stock_price) / yesterday_stock_price`

-We normalise the return data using historical mean and standard deviation for training.
+We standardise the return data using historical mean and standard deviation for training.

 **What models are we using?**